aseem96/Remote-Intelligent-Assistant-REIA/README.md

 1. We have added the dependencies in a requirements.txt file.
 You can install the same by running
    pip3 install -r requirements.txt
 2. Download Stanford POS Tagger from https://nlp.stanford.edu/software/tagger.shtml.
-Extract the contents to the ~/Downloads folder.
-You can extract it in any directory, but please be sure to modify the 'tagger' parameters appropriately.
+Extract the contents to the ~/Downloads folder (You can extract it in any directory).
+Be sure to modify the 'tagger' parameters appropriately in the config
+   file.
 3. Make sure your system has Java installed.
 If not proceed as give in the link: https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04
 4. **Open the src/reia.py file, and change the path on line line 97 (cmd, sed) to reflect the path on your own system.**